kubevirt/user-guide/workloads/virtual-machines/graphical-and-console-access.md

 > Note: You need to have `virtctl` [installed](/installation/?id=client-side-virtctl-deployment) to gain access to the VirtualMachine.

+> Note: These features require use of TLS client certificates for client authentication.
+Most Kubernetes clusters are set up to use client certificates automatically, so this should not require any action for the majority of users.

 ## Accessing the serial console

 The serial console of a virtual machine can be accessed by using the